 Does your research involve human subjects?

 - If the research includes human subjects, ensure the IRB application has been fully approved, and for partner institutions as well.
 Human subjects review at international universities and governmental sign-offs are a long process.
-In general, Harvard does not allow Harvard projects to engage in direct clinical care of patients, as clinical care lies outside the core mission of the University.
-Any such arrangement would require specific approval from the Provost and the pertinent Dean of Faculty.

 - Ensure you and all investigators have a clear understanding of cultural and societal norms in the region, ensuring adequate recruitment measures and consent process.

 - For more information on UW Madison’s Human Research Protection program visit: https://research.cals.wisc.edu/compliance/human-subjects/.